 I don’t claim that I’ve discovered the sorcerer’s stone, however I’ve developed a system for us that proved solid and simple on the long run.

-If you find this approach intriguing, make sure you check out my article where I describe it!
-I've also presented at PyCon about Python deployments and the talk notes may have some value to you.
+I’ve also presented at PyCon US 2013 about Python deployments and the talk notes may have some value to you.

 Achievement unlocked: this article has been featured in my favorite magazine Hacker Monthly, Issue 26, July 2012.
 Yes, I’m bursting with pride. ;)